Pixel 6a vs Pixel 5a: What's the best affordable Google phone?

 The camera is very often the highlight of each and every Pixel handset, and that was certainly the case with the Pixel 5a.
 It rocks the same camera specs as the Pixel 5 and Pixel 4a 5G, with a 12.2-megapixel main sensor and a 16-megapixel ultrawide, and likewise delivered excellent all-round performance – being especially good when shooting in low light conditions.
 The front-facing camera also produced very pleasing selfie shots, with a popping bokeh effect.

-The Pixel 6a has an impressive camera system too, with a main lens and ultrawide on the rear, and the same selfie set-up as the premium Pixel 6.
+The Pixel 6a has an impressive camera system too, with a 12.2-megapixel main lens and a 12-megapixel ultrawide on the rear, along with the same selfie set-up as the premium Pixel 6.
 Moreover, it adds some excellent software options too, including Real Tone to capture skin tones authentically, and Magic Eraser to remove unwanted objects from your shots.
 These are killer features which could set the Pixel 6a apart from its rivals, but we’ll have to try out the cameras in a full review before we deliver our judgement.

 Performance